mikeselander/opaque-teaser/readme.txt

 == Description ==

 Opaque Teaser creates a translucent overlay over your current theme to show off your work while blocking the nitty gritty details from your visitors.
-It will show up only for logged-out users, allowing you to keep editing and working on your website
+It will show up only for logged-out users, allowing you to keep editing and working on your website.

 The plugin is simple to configure and uses your existing theme styling.
 It’s only a few clicks before your site is locked down with a beautiful alternative to the normal landing page.